-Well, it’s finally happened: Nvidia has announced its latest RTX series, featuring the impressive and powerful 2070, 2080, and 2080 Ti.
+In 2018, NVIDIA announced its latest RTX Graphic Card series, featuring the impressive and powerful 2070, 2080, and 2080 Ti.
 We all expected that it was coming.
 What we didn’t know was just how excited our inner-gamers would be.

 The latest graphics cards offer titanic leaps beyond their previous GTX series, all with an array of shiny new perks.
 And there’s a certain phrase that may have caught your eye; a new feature that is about to transcend the visuals of your games.